Voor Nederlands, klik hier.

 How does your perfect (weekend)day look like?
 Do you have another version of this exercise that works better for you?
 Let me know in the comment box below.
 I, and other readers of this article look forward to read from you!

-Thank you for reading up to here & sharing this article with your colleagues, friends or family.
-And please SHARE this article with your network on Twitter, Facebook, LinkedIn and Google + by pressing the buttons below so that they can also benefit from this article about the perfect day.
+Thank you for reading up to here & sharing this article with your colleagues, friends, or family.
+And please SHARE this article with your Twitter, Facebook, and LinkedIn network by pressing the buttons below so they can also benefit from this article about creating your perfect day.
+You are welcome to copy parts of this blog if you state the source.

 Have you seen an error in this article?
 Let me know!
 I am grateful!